cuweb/next-tailwind/build-files/layouts/Container/README.md

 # Component Reference

-This component is used to create a full width container with a background color.
+This component is used to create a full width container with a white or gray background color.

 ## Usage